wix-playground/stylable-components/docs/auto-views.md

 * maxLength : number
 * minLength  : number
 * pattern: regExp to match against value
-* format : email / URI / date-time
+* format : "email" / "URI" / "date-time"
-* enum: array of options to allow
+* enum: array of string options to allow

 #### object validation keywords
-* properties : propertyName to schema obejct
+* properties : propertyName to schema object
 * additionalProperties  : schema to match when property name does not match any defined property ( having only additionalProperties schema is describing a map)
 * required: array of required props